The economics profession

 The Doctor of Philosophy degree (PhD) in economics is necessary for a faculty position in economics at most four-year colleges in the US.
 A masters degree is the typical credential for faculty at two-year colleges.
 Although some students complete masters programs before entering PhD programs, many go directly from BA programs into PhD programs.
 Completion of a PhD requires about six years of full-time study.
 Holders of the Ph.D. often also choose research careers outside of academics, including roles at the Federal Reserve, international agencies, and government policy and evaluation departments as well as in private banks, investment houses, and other for-profit ventures.

-The Commission on Professionals in Science Technology (mentioned above, page 8) reports starting salaries for assistant professors by field.
-At $78,567, economics is well above the average of $65,205 of all fields in 2006-07.
-The table below reports average salary offers to newly hired economists at each academic rank by type of institution.
+The AEA's Universal Academic Questionnaire Summary Statistics reports that starting salaries for assistant professors at all PhD granting institutions was $135,583 in 2019-2020.
+The table below reports the average salary of economists at each academic rank by type of institution.

 |Rank of Academic Economist||

 Source: American Economic Association 2019–2020 Universal Academic Questionnaire Summary Statistics, AEA Papers and Proceedings 2020, 110: 639–641.

 Academic economists at PhD granting institutions play leading roles in the development of new ideas in economics and publish their work in journals like those published by the AEA.
 As teachers, economists play an important role in supporting the undergraduate major in economics and the various graduate programs.

 A number of PhD economists hold faculty positions in MBA programs, law and medical schools, public policy programs, and in a number of other fields.
 Economists on the faculty of leading professional schools often earn premium salaries.